-Ana Navarrete, Program Director
+Ana Navarrete (she/her), Program Director

 Ana was born in Tamaulipas, Mexico and migrated with her family to the U.S. when she was 9 months old.
 As a child she lived in San Jose for many years until she moved to Stockton, CA where she attended high school and community college.
 As a first generation student and also undocumented, navigating higher ed was a very difficult, but through her involvement in the Puente Program and the California Dream Network, Ana was empowered to advocate for institutional support for undocumented students in higher ed.
 In 2013 Ana obtained a B.A. in Latin American and Latino Studies from UC, Santa Cruz, and since graduating she has continued her work in developing best practices and resources to support the success and graduation of undocumented students in higher ed.
 During her free time Ana enjoys roller-skating alongside her dog, Tin Tan.